Vor-CMS/Vor.PHP.SQL/README.md

   - [ ] Add notes to links
   - [ ] Optional monetization of links (ad on redirect page)
 - [ ] Login System
-  - [X] Adapt [Zbee/loginSystem.PHP](https://github.com/Zbee/loginSystem.PHP) compatible with the Vor configuration
+  - [ ] Adapt [Zbee/UserSystem](https://github.com/Zbee/UserSystem) compatible with the Vor configuration
   - [ ] Custom ranks
   - [ ] Administration panel for the users (most panels will be combined into the same place (/ucp))
   - [ ] Latest activity by user
   - [ ] Account deletion queueing (when users decide to delete their account, it's deactivated but still exists for ...
 7(?) days)
   - [ ] Separation between deletion of just the account, and deleting everything associated with the account (posts, comments, threads, links, etc)
-  - [X] Let users resume a valid session if their IP matches an existing one
+  - [ ] Let users resume a valid session if their IP matches an existing one
-  - [X] Make a rich UCP base
+  - [ ] Make a rich UCP base
   - [ ] Expand the UCP
   - [ ] Let users subscribe to different notifications
   - [ ] Make the user set certain areas of the site to be restricted to rank